Mikkeli: Sport

 Jukurit is an ice hockey team from Mikkeli, which competes in the Finnish premier league, Liiga.
 The team has won six Mestis (second highest league) championships (2001, 2002, 2003, 2006, 2013 and 2015).

 Mikkelin Kampparit plays in the highest bandy division.
 In 2012, they became Finnish champions for the first time.

 Mikkeli has two major football teams, Mikkelin Palloilijat (MP) and Mikkelin Pallo-Kissat (MiPK).
 Both of them have played in the Finnish premier league, currently MP is playing on the second highest level and MiPK on the third highest.
 The former EU commissioner Olli Rehn used to play for MP for 13 years (youth teams 1968–78, first team 1979–82).

+Government

+The Mikkeli City Council consists of 51 councillors.
+The current chairman of the council is Oskari Valtola (NCP).
+The City Board consists of 11 members and is chaired by Pekka Pöyry (Centre).